 - Time is critical – For every minute after stroke that treatment is delayed, up to 1.9 million brain cells die.
 Time = Brain.

-- More patients accessing breakthrough clot-busting drugs – Only seven percent of ischaemic stroke patients in Australia are receiving thrombolysis – a rate that has remain unchanged since 2011.
+- More patients accessing breakthrough clot-busting drugs – Only 13 percent of ischaemic stroke patients in Australia are receiving thrombolysis.

 - Bypass the emergency department – Earlier identification of patients eligible for clot retrieval surgery on board means they can proceed directly to treatment.